davidkimighty/Broccollie/README.md

 <br />

 # About
 **Broccollie** is a Untiy package for game development.
-It is a package filled with essential game features like UI Component, Save System, Scene Loader and so much more.
+It is a package filled with essential game features.

 #### [ Development Environment ]
 - **Unity 2021.3.13f1** URP